open-education-api/specification/docs/community/README.md

 * The master committer then has 5 days to reach a decision.
 * The decision is recorded within the GitHub environment.
 * The voting procedure is started within these 5 days so that the decision can be voted on.
-* The outcome of the vote determines the action required.
+* The outcome of the vote is recorded.
+* Any follow-up action is taken up depending on the outcome of the vote.